-Going Green: Solar Panel Project Begins at Kent State Ashtabula
+Going Green: Solar Panel Project at Kent State Ashtabula

 Kent State University at Ashtabula is one of six Kent State regional campuses that added solar panels during the 2020-2021 academic year.

-Work recently began on the installation of 2,160 ground-mounted photovoltaic panels on the former site of Jammal Field.
-Once complete, the Ashtabula solar array will provide 864 kilowatts (1,161,216 kilowatt hours) of clean energy each year, representing about 68 percent of campus use.
+Work began in Fall 2020 and included the installation of 2,160 ground-mounted photovoltaic panels on the former site of Jammal Field.
+The Ashtabula solar array will provide 864 kilowatts (1,161,216 kilowatt hours) of clean energy each year, representing about 68 percent of campus use.
 It is enough energy to power 139 homes and eliminate 905 tons of CO₂ per year.

 The Office of the University Architect estimates that the campus will save approximately $16,400 in energy costs the first year and a minimum $410,00 over 25 years.
 The reduction in carbon footprint of 905 tons of CO₂ is equivalent to removing 177 cars from the road.

-Similar projects are underway at East Liverpool, Geauga, Kent, Salem, Stark and Trumbull.
+Similar projects were completed at East Liverpool, Geauga, Kent, Salem, Stark and Trumbull.